React ⚡️

 jsx

-extensions for components, screens etc. -
+extensions for components, screens etc. and their tests. -

 Use